jiweigang1/janito/README.md

 ```

 <a id="faq-fetch-models"></a>
-### Fetch the availale models
+### Fetch the available models

-Each LLM provider has its own models, the best way to check what are the available models is usign the following commands:
+Each LLM provider has its own models, the best way to check what are the available models is using the following commands:

 ```bash
 janito -p openai --list-models